JSS95/scikit-pns/README.md

 $ make html
 ```

-Document will be generated in `build/html` directory.
-Open `index.html` to see the central page.
+The documentation will be generated in the `build/html` directory.
+Open `index.html` to see the main page.

 ## Developing